 Fibroid Belly Bulge & Weight Gain Pictures

-Women with fibroids are often curious about whether or not their fibroids can cause bloating and weight gain.
+Women with fibroids are often curious about whether or not their fibroids can cause bloating, belly bulge, or weight gain.
 At the same time, women that have yet to be diagnosed with fibroids often wonder if unexplained weight gain or bloating in the lower abdomen and pelvis could be a sign of uterine fibroids.
 The answer to both of these questions is a firm and resounding “yes,” as a fibroid belly bulge is a commonly recognized phenomenon amongst fibroid specialists and OB-GYNs, especially when oversized fibroids overstay their welcome.

 Treatment for Fibroid Belly